artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Banking_APP
 The program will track the balance of the given account based on the user choices, and all the transactions will be logged into a txt file.
-It's a program to simulate basic banking transactions
+It's a program to simulate basic banking transactions like depositing or withdrawing money.